Testicle: Appearance

-Males have two testicles of similar size contained within the scrotum, which is an extension of the abdominal wall.
+Male humans have two testicles of similar size contained within the scrotum, which is an extension of the abdominal wall.
 Scrotal asymmetry, in which one testicle extends farther down into the scrotum than the other, is common.
 This is because of the differences in the vasculature's anatomy.
 For 85% of men, the right testis hangs lower than the left one.

 Measurement and volume

-The volume of the testicle can be estimated by palpating it and comparing it to ellipsoids of known sizes.
-Another method is to use calipers (an orchidometer) or a ruler either on the person or on an ultrasound image to obtain the three measurements of the x, y, and z axes (length, depth and width).
+The volume of the testicle can be estimated by palpating it and comparing it to ellipsoids (an orchidometer) of known sizes.
+Another method is to use calipers, a ruler, or an ultrasound image to obtain the three measurements of the x, y, and z axes (length, depth and width).
 These measurements can then be used to calculate the volume, using the formula for the volume of an ellipsoid:

 However, the most accurate calculation of actual testicular volume is gained from the formula:

 An average adult testicle measures up to 5 × 2 × 3 cm.
 The Tanner scale, which is used to assess the maturity of the male genitalia, assigns a maturity stage to the calculated volume ranging from stage I, a volume of less than 1.5 cm3; to stage V, a volume greater than 20 cm3.
 Normal volume is 15 to 25 cm3; the average is 18 cm3 per testis (range 12–30 cm3).

 The number of spermatozoa an adult human male produces is directly proportional to testicular volume, as larger testicles contain more seminiferous tubules and Sertoli cells as a result.
 As such, men with larger testicles produce on average more sperm cells in each ejaculate, as testicular volume is positively correlated with semen profiles.